OUR ADOPTABLE PETS:

 Puppy (under 1 year) Adoption Fee Starts at $195.00.

 *Adoption fees may vary.
 Please see the pet’s bio that you are interested in for specific adoption fee.

 **Please note; we are all volunteers with families, jobs, pets and often foster pets in our care.
 We are not paid for the volunteer work we do for the animals we rescue, so please be patient with us through the adoption process.
 The adoption process varies from pet to pet, but we will typically contact you before our next adoption event if you are selected for a meet.
-We know you are very excited about adopting, but it may take a little time, and you are always welcome to email us directly at email@example.com with any questions.
+We know you are very excited about adopting, but it may take a little time, and you are always welcome to submit a Contact Us form with any questions, but please do not call our Thrift Store for updates.
+Our rescue volunteers cannot be reached at our Thrift Store.
 Thank you for your understanding.

-*Vaccines are done upon intake of all of our dogs and all puppies will be adopted with current, age appropriate vaccines, given by Peppermint Pig Animal Rescue.
-Adopters will be responsible for any remaining puppy vaccines after adoption.
+*Vaccines are done upon intake of all of our dogs, and all puppies will be adopted with current, age appropriate vaccines, given by Peppermint Pig Animal Rescue.
+If the puppy is not old enough to have all of their puppy vaccines, puppy adopters will be REQUIRED to bring the puppy back to Peppermint Pig Animal Rescue to receive remaining puppy vaccines after adoption.
+No exceptions.

 **If a dog tests positive for heartworm prior to adoption, PPAR will cover the expense of their treatment and it will not effect your adoption fee.

 ***Spay/neuters are often done after adoption if the puppy is too young for the surgery when adopted.
 We cover this expense, and it is performed at our local vet.
 This is included in the puppy adoption fee.